dmx-systems/dmx-sign-up/README.md

 # DMX Sign-up

-This plugin introduces a configurable user registration process for DMX _User Accounts_.
+This plugin introduces service function for configurable user registration process for DMX _User Accounts_.

 The plugin can be configured so users need to opt-in, utilizing confirmation emails (active for 60mins).

-Most (if not all) user facing message are translatable by now.
-A german language version of this bundle can be build from source after setting the language option to `de` using the `plugin.properties` file.

 This plugin adds:
 *   A "User Mailbox" association type to associate "Email Address" w.
 "User Accounts".
-*   A `Sign-up`-link next to the `Login`-button in the DMX Webclient
-*   A `Sign-up Configuration` topic associated to the `DMX Sign up` Plugin topic (part of the "System" workspace and thus editable by all members of it)
-*   A `Forgot password?` link to the `Login`-dialog in the DMX Webclient

 The special features of the **self-registration ui** is comprised of:
-*   Username existence check
-*   Email existence check
-*   Simple GUI-Notification mechanism
-*   Minimal CSS Definition
 *   Administration workspace members can create accounts without email confirmation

-The special features of the **login ui** is comprised of:
-*   Simple GUI-Notification mechanism
-*   Automatic redirect
-*   Minimal CSS Definition

 The **special logic** of this plugin is comprised of:
 *   Optionally: Setup an email based confirmation workflow for new accounts<br/>